Charles L. Cohen

 Office Hours: by appointment

 Charles L. Cohen is Professor of History and Religious Studies.
 A specialist in colonial British North America and early American religious history, he received the Allan Nevins Prize of the Society for American Historians for his work on the psychology of Puritan religious experience and is a Distinguished Lecturer for the Organization of American Historians, 2008-14.
 He has won the Emil Steiger Distinguished Teaching Award and a Phi Beta Kappa Teaching Award from UW-Madison.
-Prior to becoming LISAR's founding director, he ran UW-Madison's Religious Studies Program.
+Prior to becoming the Lubar Institute's founding director, he ran UW–Madison's Religious Studies Program.
 He is co-editor of and a contributor to both Theology and the Soul of the Liberal State (Lanham, MD: Lexington Press, 2010; with Leonard V. Kaplan), and Religion and the Culture of Print in Modern America (Madison: University of Wisconsin Press, 2008; with Paul S. Boyer).
-He is also working on Religious Pluralism in Modern America, with Ronald Numbers, which is contracted to Oxford University Press.
+He has also edited Gods in America: Religious Pluralism in the United States, with Ronald L. Numbers (New York, NY: Oxford University Press, 2013).
 He serves on the Religious Practices Advisory Committee, Department of Corrections, State of Wisconsin.

 Assistant Director; Lecturer, Religious Studies